HatchApps/xavier-help/focus.md

 [Health Score](/clients.html#client-health-score) is also captured at the time of these events, so you can track the improvement of this over the course of the Flow.

+## Focus Daily Digest

+Xavier will send you an email summary once a day at 8am, *if* (and only if) you have items in Focus that need attention.
+This will include:

+* **Flows Ready to Start:**
+If a member of your team creates a Flow and assigns it to you, or a Repeating Flow enters the Flow List assigned to you.

+* **Flows Due:**
+Any Flows that have not been completed, assigned to you, which become due.

+* **Flows Overdue:**
+Any Flows that have not been completed, assigned to you, and the Due date has past.
+These Flows will only be included for up to three days after the due date, after which we will stop reminding you in the Daily Digest.

+The Daily Digest email can be turned on and off in your User Settings area, which can be accessed by clicking on your user avatar in the top right of Xavier.
+Alternatively, to access your user settings in Xavier, you can [click here.](https://app.xavier-analytics.com/settings)